talkerbel/talkerbel.github.io/markdown.md

 ### Easy to learn !

 You use the # to control heading size.
-One # will give you a BIG heading, two will be a sbit smaller, three smaller still.
+One # will give you a BIG heading, two will be a bit smaller, three smaller still.

 You can easily make text **bold** or *italic*.
 Surround text you want bold with two stars ** on either side and text to be italic with one star * on either side.